-report.
+- 4. If fraud is discovered or suspected during an examination, the examiner or invigilator will immediately inform the student and record the incident as quickly as possible in a written report.
 The student will be allowed to finish the examination.
 The written report will be added to the student's completed examination.
-The examiner or invigilator may request the student to make available any evidence.
+The examiner or invigilator may request the student to make evidence available.
 If the student refuses to do so, this will be noted in the report.
-The report and any evidence will be submitted by the examiner to the Board of Examiners immediately.

-- 5. If fraud is discovered or suspected other than while an examination is being taken, the examiner will record the incident in writing as quickly as possible.
+The report and any evidence will be submitted by the examiner to the Board of Examiners immediately. - 5.
+If fraud is discovered or suspected other than during an examination is being taken, the examiner will record the incident in writing as soon as possible.
 The report and any evidence will be submitted by the examiner to the Board of Examiners immediately. - 6.
-The Board of Examiners will give the student an opportunity to add written comments to the report that was prepared by the examiner or invigilator. - 7.
-The Board of Examiners will, in case of fraud, make the decision that a mark will not be issued for the examination or practical in question, barring exceptional cases.
-In the event the mark has been announced or registered before the fraud was determined, the Board of Examiners will make the decision to retract the mark in question and declare it invalid, apart from in exceptional cases. - 8.
-The Board of Examiners will make a decision with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case: - a. a reprimand; - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or - d. a combination of the measures listed above.
+The Board of Examiners will give the student an opportunity to add written comments to the report drafted by the examiner or invigilator. - 7.
+The Board of Examiners will, in case of fraud, decide whether a mark will be issued for the relevant examination or practical, barring exceptional cases.
+In the event the mark has been announced or registered before the fraud was determined, the Board of Examiners will decide whether to retract the mark and declare it invalid, with the exception of exceptional cases. - 8.
+The Board of Examiners will make a decision with respect to the fraud case and can impose the following sanctions on the student depending on the gravity of the case: - a. a reprimand; - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or - d. a combination of the measures listed above.

-When determining the seriousness of the fraud, in any case, but not exclusively, the following will be taken into account: any repeated incidents of fraud.
+When determining the gravity of the fraud, prior incidents of fraud will be taken into account.

-In the event of serious fraud, the Board of Examiners is entitled to submit a proposal to the Executive Board that the student's enrolment on the degree programme be permanently terminated.
+In the event of serious fraud, the Board of Examiners is entitled to submit a proposal to the Executive Board that the student's enrolment in the degree programme be terminated.

-- 9. When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may impose one of the sanctions referred to in subsection 8 a to d upon every member of the group. - 10.
+- 9. If the Board of Examiners determines that group fraud has been committed, the Board of Examiners may impose one of the sanctions referred to in subsection 8 (a to d) upon every member of the group. - 10.
 The Board of Examiners will not make a decision as referred to in subsection 8 until after the student has been given an opportunity to be heard.
 A hearing will not be necessary if the Board of Examiners determines that no fraud has been committed. - 11.
 The Board of Examiners informs the student of the decision and will in addition point to the possibility to appeal against the decision. - 12.
 Established cases of fraud will be recorded in the student's personal file.
 Access to this file is limited to the Board(s) of Examiners and to the Academic Counsellors of the Faculty of EEMCS.